concrete5cojp/concrete5-install-shell-scripts/readme.md

 # concrete5 easy install shell script

 This is the easy to use install script.
 I've first made one for Cloud9.

 Japanese instruction follows English instruction.

 日本語の解説は、英語の後に

 ## Installing to Cloud9

+I assume you already know how to use Cloud9.
+If not, [sign up](https://c9.io/c/t3lGIvLecba) and read [their doc](https://docs.c9.io/docs) for the detail.

 Run the following commands and modify the config from Cloud9